 - TOEFL Test/English Proficiency

 International students must have sufficient knowledge of English to enable them to benefit from instruction at the college level.
 Therefore, all applicants from non English-speaking countries must take the TOEFL (Test of English as a Foreign Language) and score a minimum of 500 or higher on the paper-based test, or 61 or higher on TOEFL iBT.
 A copy of your most recent score (no more than 2 years old) should be forwarded to CCC (Institutional Code #004086).
 Coastline Community College also accepts the Pre-first grade level of the STEP-Eiken test in lieu of the TOEFL exam as well as the iTEP score of 4.0.

 International students applying from within the U.S. can also demonstrate English proficiency by presenting evidence of completion of English courses at a U.S. college or university, or by obtaining an acceptable score on the Coastline English placement test.

 Students who only plan to study English in Coastline's ESL Institute are not required to take the TOEFL test or any other exam.
 However, students are strongly encouraged to provide TOEFL or equivalent scores for appropriate placement purposes.
 The English as a Second Language Institute is Coastline's specialized English Program for international students who need to improve their skills in speaking, grammar, comprehension, reading, or writing the English language.

 Arrangements should be made to have complete, official transcripts of all high school, college and ESL work sent directly to Coastline Community College International Student Admissions.
 Transcripts must be officially translated into English.
 Sealed transcripts can be mailed by the student or sent by the institution attended.
 Faxed copies and photocopies are not acceptable.

 - School Transfers within the U.S.

-Students transferring from another U.S. college, university or high school must also send a Notice of Intent to Transfer form, a copy of their I-94, the visa page in their passport, and their I-20 A-B form.
+Students transferring from another U.S. college, university or high school must also send an Intent to Transfer form, a copy of their I-94, the visa page in their passport, and their I-20 A-B form.
 Transferring students must be in good standing and in status at their current campus, and must have a 2.0 ("C") grade point average or better.